mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     }
   ],
   "customOpts": {
-    //Max of 50 key value pair.
-This is so that vendor specific parameters can be sent if necessary.
-The values cannot be hard coded and have to be configured by the apps server and should be modifiable upon need by the applications.
+    //Max of 50 key-value pair.
+This is so that vendor-specific parameters can be sent if necessary.
+The values cannot be hardcoded and have to be configured by the apps server and should be modifiable upon need by the applications.
 Vendors are free to include additional parameters and fine-tuning parameters.
 None of these values should go undocumented by the vendor.
 No sensitive data should be available in the customOpts.
   }
 }
 ```